AnastasKosstow/QuickRedis/README.md

 # Stream

-QuickRedis library supports Publish/Subscribe (Pub/Sub) messaging patterns through Redis streams, enabling applications to communicate asynchronously via messages. <br>
+RedLens library supports Publish/Subscribe (Pub/Sub) messaging patterns through Redis streams, enabling applications to communicate asynchronously via messages. <br>
 This section describes how to publish messages to a stream and subscribe to receive messages from a stream.

  - **Publish**